 The majority of the Head & Shoulders shampoos sold in this country contain piroctone olamine.
 Piroctone olamine is a tried and trusted anti-dandruff ingredient which is proven to tackle dandruff and keep you up to 100% flake-free when used regularly.

 It’s also really versatile in shampoo formulas, allowing us to create many different shampoos you’ll love using, that give you the hair benefits you’re looking for.
-These two reasons -are why we’re proud to offer piroctone olamine in nearly all of our Head & Shoulders shampoos.
+These 2 reasons -are why we’re proud to offer piroctone olamine in nearly all of our Head & Shoulders shampoos.

-But for some people, piroctone olamine isn’t strong enough, so it’s time to go look for a stronger ingredient.
+But for some people, piroctone olamine isn’t strong enough, so it’s time to look for a stronger ingredient.